TLS Courses

 This course teaches students how to deal with substantive criminal law problems in both practical and policy terms.
 The course inquires into the proper scope and objectives of criminal law, limitations on the State's power to define criminal liability, and general principles of liability and defenses for offenses against the person and property.
 Delivery mode: Traditional graduate, online, and accelerated.

-This course in an overview of the global issue of trafficking in persons for forced labor or sexual exploitation; examination of factors that contribute to the issue and how it is being addressed through legal, economic and other solutions.
-The course will also examine applicable international conventions and the United States policy responses to human trafficking.
+This course is an overview of the global issue of trafficking in persons for forced labor or sexual exploitation and an examination of factors that contribute to the issue and how it is being addressed through legal, economic, and other solutions.
+The course also examines applicable international conventions and the United States policy responses to human trafficking.
 Delivery mode: Traditional graduate, online, and accelerated.

 MLS 541 Torts - 3 Hours